vendure-ecommerce/storefront-remix-starter/README.md

 #### Code Generation

-Whenever the Graphql documents (the constants using the `gql` tag) in the [./app/providers](./app/providers) dir changes, you should run `npm run generate` to generate new sdk definitions.
+Whenever the Graphql documents (the constants using the `gql` tag) in the [./app/providers](./app/providers) dir changes, you should run `yarn generate` to generate new sdk definitions.

 For a more detailed guide on how to work with code generation, check the wiki about [querying custom fields](https://github.com/vendure-ecommerce/storefront-remix-starter/wiki/Querying-custom-fields).